Changes to Virginia’s Child Support Laws

 Unreimbursed Medical Expenses

 Before the child support laws in Virginia changed in 2014, medical expenseswere reimbursable only after hitting $250 per child annually.
-The $250 annual floor meant that custodial parents had to first spend $250 for unreimbursed medical expenses before they could expect noncustodial parents to contribute.
+The $250 annual floor meant that custodial parents had first to spend $250 for unreimbursed medical expenses before they could expect noncustodial parents to contribute.
 The changes to Virginia’s child support laws extinguish the requirement that you first have to spend $250 annually before the other parent has to contribute.

 Material Change in Circumstances May be the Legislative Changes Alone and Child Support Modification

 To modify your child support award up or down (you want to receive more or pay less), you had to wait for a material change in circumstances.
 This required you to petition the court for a modification once you’re circumstances materially changed in order for courts to avoid their dockets from being flooded by parents who wanted to dispute their child support awards – just because.
 Whether it meant that you lost your job, had additional children you were supporting, or you made more money, you had to wait for a material change in circumstances.
 Now, because of the significant increases in support guidelines, you may be able to request a child support modification based on the legislative changes alone.
 In other words, your material change in circumstances may be the legislative changes alone, and you may not have to wait for an independent material change of circumstances.
-Parents with physical custody may be able to more easily ask for adjustments.
+Parents with physical custody may be able to ask for adjustments more easily.

 Virginia family lawyers can help you determine whether or not these legislative changes may be enough to help you seek a child support modification.